exonum/exonum-doc/src/architecture/storage.md

 if a key is absent in the map.
 The following additional procedures are supported:

-- Get the root node's value
+- Get the root node’s value
 - Build a proof for the requested key.
 Tree proves either key existence (and its value), or key absence